test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/tutorial-03.robot.rst

               }

 Meaning: The scope of all of these user defined parameters is: ``params:global``.
-In case you want to use inside a json configuration file a parameter that is defined within this file also, you have to set this scope.
+In case you want to use inside a JSON configuration file a parameter that is defined within this file also, you have to set this scope.

 This is a valid assignment (containing the scope ``${params}['global']``):